heather7532/DirectoryService/ServiceRegistry.md

-# Data Service Finder
+# INSERT NAME HERE

 # Introduction
-The Data Service Finder is a simple framework that allows you to publish and discover services in a distributed environment.
+The TBD is a simple framework that allows you to publish and discover services in a distributed environment.
 It is based on the concept of a service registry, which is a database of services that can be queried by clients to find the services they need.
 The Data Service Finder is designed to be lightweight and easy to use, with a minimal set of features that are sufficient for most use cases.
 A service should be easy to deploy.
 + It should be easy to find.
 + It should offer support for versioned and flexible APIs using multiple protocols.
 + It should be easy to scale.
-+ It should be easy to monitize.
++ It should be able to be monitized and secured

 This project will dust off a few old ideas, modernize them, and put them together in a new way.
 Besides being simple, lightweight, and can be used by a single developer or a large enterprise, it will be open source and free to use.